 Ozawa Boarding House/ Obayashi Employment Agency and Joyce Boarding House/ Ozawa Residence

-In 1914, Tsyua and Sukesaka Ozawa purchased a recently-built home at 564 N Virgil Avenue.
-564 Virgil, and the next-door property at 560 Virgil, were part of a nascent Japanese community known as the Madison/ J Flats neighborhood in East Hollywood.
-Sukesaka and Tsyua Ozawa were part of the first waves of migration of Issei, first generation Japanese immigrants, to arrive in Los Angeles.
+In 1914, Tsyua and Sukesaka Ozawa purchased a recently-built home at 564 N Virgil Avenue in the nascent J Flats community.
+The Ozawas were part of the first waves of migration of Issei, first generation Japanese immigrants, to arrive in Los Angeles.
 First congregating in Little Tokyo in the late nineteenth century, Japanese immigrants began to form residential enclaves throughout the city to start families.

 By 1942, the Ozawa family ran both 564 and 560 N Virgil.
 Boarders, mainly single men working as gardeners in private residences, enlivened the homes and patronized Japanese shops along the Virgil corridor.
 This community fabric was violently severed at the onset of World War II when Japanese Americans were forcibly removed from their homes, businesses, and communities.
 The Ozawas were incarcerated at a camp in Heart Mountain, Wyoming.
 Their homes were stewarded by neighbors for the duration of the war.